Akanksha9821/Akanksha9821/README.md

 - 👋 Hi, I’m @Akanksha9821
-- 👀 I’m interested in C,C++, Python, and Java Programming, and VLSI
+- 👀 I’m interested in C,C++, Python, and Java Programming

-- 🌱 I’m currently learning Electronics and communication
-- 💞️ I’m looking to collaborate on Web development
+- 💞️ I’m looking to collaborate on Web development and app development.
 - 😄 Pronouns: She/her